 Introduced for the 1995 model year, the 993 Turbo combined tradition with technology.
-It has a 3.6-liter twin-turbo flat-six and, for the first time on a Turbo, all-wheel drive.
-A new six-speed gearbox and timeless styling still turn heads today.
+It has a 3.6-liter twin turbo flat-six and, for the first time on a Turbo, all-wheel drive.
+That twin turbo configuration reduced lag compared to the single-turbo 964.
+A new 6 speed manual gearbox and timeless styling still turn heads today.
+That 6 speed manual was widely praised for its precise action and short throws.
 Production numbers were low, values are sky-high, and demand keeps climbing.

-This is your guide to what makes the 993 Turbo special, and what you need to know before stepping into ownership of one of the most desirable classic Porsche 911 Turbo sports car ever built.
+This is your guide to what makes the 993 Turbo special, and what you need to know before stepping into ownership of this desirable classic 911 Turbo.

 Quick Summary